 First of all, if your bike has been stolen, I want you to know you’re not alone.
 Sadly.
 It happened to me back in 2014, just 2 weeks away from me taking part in The London Duathlon.

-Thankfully, a friend lent me her road bike for the event and I did eventually get myself another bike (my first road bike, instead of a hybrid) and the rest is history!
+Thankfully, a friend lent me her road bike for the event and I did eventually get myself another bike (my first road bike, instead of a hybrid) and I vowed to do my best to prevent this from happening again.

-If you’re here because your bike has been stolen, then read on for what to do in the hopes of recovering it (it’s possible).
+If you’re here because your bike has been stolen, then read on for what to do in the hopes of recovering it.
+Yes, chances are slim, but it’s possible.
 If you’ve not been so unfortunate, then let’s try and keep it that way.
 Here are some posts about bike security and insurance:

 - How To Choose The Best Bike Insurance Policy